apache/arrow/java/README.md

 pom.xml will make use of this JAR, you can then exclude/resolve the original dependency to a version of your choosing.

+## Performance Tuning

+There are several system/environmental variables that users can configure.
+These trade off safety (they turn off checking) for speed.
+Typically they are only used in production settings after the code has been thoroughly tested without using them.

+* Bounds Checking for memory accesses: Bounds checking is on by default.
+You can disable it by setting either the system property("arrow.enable_unsafe_memory_access") or the environmental variable ("ARROW_ENABLE_UNSAFE_MEMORY_ACCESS") to "true".
+When both the system property and the environmental variable are set, the system property takes precedence.

+* null checking for gets: ValueVector get methods (not getObject) methods by default verify the slot is not null.
+You can disable it by setting either the system property("arrow.enable_null_check_for_get") or the environmental variable ("ARROW_ENABLE_NULL_CHECK_FOR_GET") to "false".
+When both the system property and the environmental variable are set, the system property takes precedence.

+## Java Properties

+For java 9 or later, should set "-Dio.netty.tryReflectionSetAccessible=true".
+This fixes `java.lang.UnsupportedOperationException: sun.misc.Unsafe or java.nio.DirectByteBuffer.(long, int) not available`. thrown by netty.
 ## Java Code Style Guide

 Arrow Java follows the Google style guide [here][3] with the following